-W4GF is mobilizing activists, especially from community organizations in implementing countries, to make sure that the Global Fund’s Gender Equality Strategy (GES) is put into action, and achieves real impacts.
-W4GF is a space to mobilize more action so that the Global Fund resources go where they are most needed and where they will change lives.
-We need to finance gender transformative programmes, to meet the needs and rights of women and girls in all their diversity.
-W4GF is designed to make sure that diverse voices are central to the conversation about what the Global Fund does, and where the money is spent, to have the greatest impact on our world and our communities.
+W4GF is a space to mobilise action so that Global Fund resources go where they are most needed and where they can change lives.
+W4GF is designed to make sure that diverse voices are central to the conversation about what the Global Fund does, and where the money can have the greatest impact in our communities.

 In 2013, the Global Fund was in an exciting phase of transformation.
-W4GF worked to ensure that gender equality was central to these transitions, and that women participated fully in key decisions, in particular when the Global Fund agreed on the new funding model (NFM) that delivered finance through new, targeted approaches.
-The Gender Equality Strategy and its action plan committed the Global Fund to supporting gender-sensitive – ideally gender-transformative – programmes that address the underlying vulnerabilities faced by women, girls and especially key affected women including transgender women, sex workers, and drug users.
+W4GF worked to ensure that gender equality was central to these transitions, and that women meaningful participated in key decisions, in particular around the new funding model (NFM).
+The Gender Equality Strategy (GES) and its action plan committed the Global Fund to supporting gender-sensitive and transformative programmes that address the underlying vulnerabilities faced by women, girls and key affected women including transgender women, sex workers, and women who use drugs.

 This website (www.women4gf.org) and a Facebook page have been developed to secure an interactive space for women, girls, Trans* and men who support gender equality and want to engage with the Global Fund to make sure that programmes on HIV, TB and malaria are gender transformative.